SPY-Lab/mu-js/README.md

-# MuJS static analyzer
+# μJS static analyzer
-MuJS static analyzer is a static analyzer based on abstract interpretation for MuJs, a sub-language of JavaScript.
+μJS static analyzer is a static analyzer based on abstract interpretation for μJs, a sub-language of JavaScript.
 Its syntax is reported in figure above.

 ![image](misc/syntax.PNG)